 I tested Meater five times: twice on sirloin steaks, and three times on boneless chicken breasts.
 Chicken breasts never worked perfectly for me.
 I may just be too used to overcooked chicken, but I know two times the chicken had not cooked through.
 On one occasion, I cooked two chicken breasts, putting one of the refrigerator for later.
 The next day, I pulled the second out and found it still undercooked inside.

 The steaks cooked perfectly both times.
 With the chicken, I finally learned to turn off the alarm and put them back in for another five minutes.
 I didn't test chicken on the bone and suspect this would have had better results.

 Most crucially, in my opinion, Meater didn't err on over-cooking.
 Although I don't consider myself a cook, I put over-cooking in the same category as over-salting: a place from which there is no recovery.

-Meater+ sells for $99, which sounds like an expensive meat thermometer, but is actually a decently smart kitchen device that helps you avoid serving another dried husk-like piece of meat again.
+Meater+ sells for $99, which sounds like an expensive meat thermometer, but is actually a decent smart kitchen device that helps you avoid serving another dried husk-like piece of meat again.

 - Easy to use